JesseMcGilAllen/javaIndividualProject/README.md

 # Jesse McGil Allen Individual Project

 ### Problem Statement
-While completing the MATC program, I have been introduced to several different languages and technologies.
-I have also never seemed to have a strong preference towards a particular language.
-I would like to be able to easily compare different languages solution to the same programming problem.
-Well-known problems such as FizzBuzz, Towers of Hanoi, and possibly interpretations of various computer science concepts.
-Therefore, I would like to create a website that aggregates different language solutions to various programming problems for comparison.
+I have been having trouble finding a job.
+One area I seem to particularly struggle in is the technical interview.
+Part of the reason I believe I struggle at technical interviews is that I can't keep the similar elements of different languages straight.
+For instance, I can't keep track of which languages use length, size, or count to get the size of an Array.
+I would like to build a website that helps me prepare for job interviews.
+It would have sections devoted to language-specific concepts and other sections devoted to comparing languages.

 ### Project Technologies/Techniques
 - Security/Authentication